KRFOSS/kali-docs/development/public-packaging/index.md

 ## Creating the Debian files

 First we need to generate the base Debian files and remove some of the ones that won't be needed.
-When prompted we select single for the package type, and assuming everything else is correct, the default values for the rest.
+When prompted we select single for the package type, and assuming everything else is correct, the default values for the rest:

 ```console
 kali@kali:~/phpggc$ dh_make -p phpggc_0.20191028